John Ensign

-John Eric Ensign (born March 25, 1958) is an American veterinarian and former politician who served as a United States Senator from Nevada from 2001 until his resignation in 2011 amid a Senate Ethics Committee investigation into his attempts to hide an extramarital affair.
+John Eric Ensign (born March 25, 1958) is an American veterinarian and former politician who served as a United States senator from Nevada from 2001 until his resignation in 2011 amid a Senate Ethics Committee investigation into his attempts to hide an extramarital affair.
 A member of the Republican Party, Ensign previously represented Nevada's 1st congressional district in the House of Representatives from 1995 to 1999, the only Republican to represent the district.
 Following his resignation from the Senate, Ensign returned to Nevada and resumed his career as a veterinarian.

 Early life, education, and veterinary career

 Ensign was born in 1958 in Roseville, California, to Sharon Lee Cipriani (whose father was Italian) and a father whose surname was Mueller.
 Ensign's parents, married too young, separated when Ensign was four years of age; Ensign then moved with Cipriani to Nevada.
 Cipriani later married Michael S. Ensign, a gaming industry executive; he formally adopted young John, who considers him his "real father."
 The senior Ensign later became chairman of the board of directors of Mandalay Resort Group.

-John Ensign attended the University of Nevada, Las Vegas, becoming a member of the Sigma Chi fraternity.
+Ensign attended the University of Nevada, Las Vegas, becoming a member of the Sigma Chi fraternity.
 He graduated from Oregon State University with a Bachelor of Science degree in 1981.
 He received his Doctor of Veterinary Medicine degree from Colorado State University in 1985 and entered veterinary practice soon after.
 Ensign became a successful businessman, opening a 24-hour animal hospital in Las Vegas.
 He owned two animal hospitals before entering politics.

 In political campaigns, Ensign frequently referred to his ancestry, noting that he is one-eighth (1/8) Filipino.
 As of 2008, Ensign had never met his Philippine-born paternal grandfather, who is of Filipino-German ancestry.
 Ensign did not learn of this grandfather's ancestry until about 1994.
 The Senator was conferred the Order of the Knights of Rizal with the rank of Knight Grand Cross of Rizal by Filipino dignitaries in 1997.

 After resigning from the U.S. Senate in 2011, Ensign returned to Las Vegas with his family.
 Ensign then renewed his practice as a veterinarian and opened Boca Park Animal Hospital.